To be an Emerald Eagle Scholar, you must:

 A selection notification packet from UNT will be sent to students selected for the program via e-mail and will include a Commitment Agreement Form.
 Students who choose to participate in the program should sign and return the Agreement to UNT no later than May 1.
 Please keep in mind that space is limited in the program and we award on a first come, first served basis, so please return your Commitment Agreement as soon as possible.

-The purpose of the Emerald Eagle Scholars program is to help students with high financial need to enroll at UNT in order to complete a bachelor’s degree in 4 consecutive years with little or no student loan debt.
-In order to fulfill the program’s academic purpose to support timely graduation, Emerald Eagle Scholars must earn no less than a 2.5 GPA and remain enrolled as a full time student each fall and spring term to remain eligible for the program grant (we highly recommend 15 hours in the fall and 15 hours in the spring).
+Emerald Eagle Scholars must earn no less than a 2.5 GPA, remain enrolled as a full time student each fall and spring term, and successfully pass at least 24 credit hours at the end of the academic year to remain eligible for the program award (we highly recommend 15 hours in the fall and 15 hours in the spring to graduate in 4 years).